gjr80/weewx-realtime_clientraw/README.md

         sudo systemctl start weewx

 1. This will result in the *clientraw.txt* file being generated on receipt of each loop packet.
-A default installation will result in the generated *clientraw.txt* file being placed in the *$HTML_ROOT* directory.
+A default installation will result in the generated *clientraw.txt* file being placed in the *HTML_ROOT* directory.

 1. The *Realtime clientraw extension* installation can be further customized (eg file locations, frequency of generation etc) by referring to the *Realtime clientraw extension* wiki (to be written).